ellakoa/postcard-poem/content/posts/time-travellers.md

 author: Caroline Whitehouse
 date: 2023-10-08T07:00:35.083Z
 ---
 The Dover Rings.
-If there was ever a time portal, this must surely be what it would look like.
+If there was ever to be a time portal, surely, this must be what it would look like.
-We travel through life at such a pace, racing into the future, busy busy busy, and then, I’m not sure when it happens, we seem to slow and instead of hurtling forwards we start looking back.
+We travel through life at such a pace, racing into the future, busy busy busy, and then, I’m not sure when it happens, gradually we seem to slow and instead of hurtling forwards we start looking back.
 But what if there was a time portal?
 Where would you go?
 Would you go?
-I think I might keep my feet firmly in this time line.
+I think I might keep my feet in this timeline.